-11 It is expected that Cabinet will meet soon after the election.
-Cabinet and individual Ministers may be constrained in their decision making during this period in accordance with the caretaker convention.
+11 Cabinet and individual Ministers may be constrained in their decision making during this period in accordance with the caretaker convention.
 Further information will be provided at that time on practical arrangements for Cabinet decision making after the election.

 Ministers who are not returned as members of Parliament